Skeesh24/serviceAPI/README.md

     1. Used a virtual environment to manage dependencies.
     2. Followed PEP 8 style guide for code formatting.
     3. Handle exceptions gracefully and provide meaningful error messages.
-    4. Used interfaces to
+    4. Used interfaces to improved code readability and maintainability

 ## API Best Practices

-    1. Use RESTful conventions for API design.
+    1. Used RESTful conventions for API design.
-    2. Keep endpoints and resource names descriptive.
+    2. Endpoints and resource names are descriptive.
-    3. Use HTTP status codes appropriately (e.g., 200 for success, 404 for not found, 400 for bad requests, etc.).
+    3. Use HTTP status codes appropriately (e.g., 200 for success, 404 for not found, 400 for bad requests).
     4. Validate input data and provide meaningful validation error responses.
-    4. Secure sensitive data and endpoints with authentication and authorization as needed.

 ## Warning